tmaiaroto/hugo-redlounge/README.md

 Red Lounge
 ===========

+NOTICE: This theme is no longer maintained (or very slowly maintanied).
+Unless a pull request comes in that makes sense to merge, don't expect updates.
+Hugo has since updated a bit since this theme was created.
+So there may be some incompatibilities or missing features (certainly missing features).
+Please feel free to submit pull requests.
+Also if anyone is interested in maintaning the theme, please let me know.
+Thanks!

 This is an open-source Hugo theme designed by [@shift8creative](http://www.twitter.com/shift8creative) to be responsive and clean.
 It uses Pure.css and contains a few web fonts from Google as well as Font Awesome icons.
 So despite it being simple, it has a lot of flexibility in terms of typography and design elements.
 It's also quite configurable as it has a few variables to change the appearance and features of the pages.
 By default, excess features (and JavaScript) is not included.